-Portsmouth has a handy Park and Ride service to save you the hassle of finding parking in the city.
-It costs just £4 a day.
-You’ll find it off the M275 at the entrance to the city.
+Portsmouth has a handy Park and Ride service to save you the hassle of finding parking in the city, for only £4 per day, per vehicle.
+The car park allocated for Open Day visitors is at:

-The buses depart every 4 minutes during peak times and every 7 minutes during off-peak times.
-Please allow about 20 minutes to get to us from the car park.
+The University Park and Ride bus service runs every 10 minutes during peak times and every 15 minutes during non-peak times and will drop you off just outside the Students’ Union.
+Please allow about 30 minutes to get to us from the car park.

 If you need help on arrival at the Park and Ride or when you get dropped off, look out for our student ambassadors (dressed in purple).

 On Saturday, Open Day visitors can park for free in the University car parks listed below so please ignore any payment machines.
 They can be used on a first-come first-served basis and tend to fill up quickly on the day.
 Take a look at their locations below and plan your journey.